Wall Street holds at a standstill near its record heights

 Inflation updates since the Fed’s last meeting have come in mixed, further muddying the picture, but traders are nevertheless strongly expecting the Fed to cut its main interest rate for the first time this year at its next meeting in September.
 The hope is that Powell could give a nod to that.

-Expectations for lower interest rates have pulled Treasury yields lower lately, and they largely remained there on Monday.
+Expectations for cuts to interest rates have pulled Treasury yields lower lately, and they largely remained there on Monday.

 In stock markets abroad, indexes mostly fell in Europe in their first trading after Trump’s inconclusive summit meeting with Russian President Vladimir Putin on Friday about the war in Ukraine.
 Trump met with Ukrainian President Volodymyr Zelenskyy on Monday.